Introducing the first ADHD Couple Therapy professional guide, Adult ADHD-Focused Couple Therapy: Clinical Interventions

 Three times, the publisher asked me to produce a guide for mental-health professionals, for helping ADHD-challenged couples.
 Twice, I declined.
 I simply couldn’t afford even more pro bono work.
 Typically, it’s academics who write these professional guides.
 (You know, people with salaries and an expectation to publish.)

-By the third request, my week had been particularly peppered with stories from too many couples still struggling mightily, despite weekly therapy.
+By the third request, my week had been particularly peppered with stories from too many couples struggling—despite weekly therapy.
 Sometimes for years!
 It only magnified the chorus I’d heard for 20 years.

 That is to say, I weakened.
 I tentatively agreed—dependent upon psychologist Arthur L. Robin, PhD, agreeing to join me.
 We’ve co-presented at conferences for years on this topic.
 Bless him; he agreed.
 (You can read our bios here.)